File 341 · Open (legend largely debunked)

 The sequence.

-1. 1880s Sarah Winchester loses her infant daughter and her husband, and inherits a Winchester fortune.
+1. 1866 / 1881 Sarah Winchester loses her infant daughter, then her husband, inheriting a large Winchester fortune.

-2. 1886 She buys the San Jose property and begins continuous building.
+2. 1886 She buys an eight-room San Jose farmhouse and begins decades of expansion and remodelling.

 Full bibliography.

-1. Mary Jo Ignoffo, Captive of the Labyrinth: Sarah L. Winchester, Heiress to the Rifle Fortune (2010).
+1. Mary Jo Ignoffo, Captive of the Labyrinth: Sarah L. Winchester, Heiress to the Rifle Fortune (University of Missouri Press, 2010).

-2. Building and estate records of the Winchester house; documentation of 1906 earthquake damage.
+2. Building and estate records of the Winchester house; documentation of 1906 earthquake damage; University of Wyoming Firearms Research Center on the real Sarah Winchester.

 Frequently asked questions.